The Chinese body clock - organ system

-Within traditional Chinese medicine (TCM) and acupuncture theory, energy moves from one organ system to another at different times of the day over 24 hours.
+Within traditional Chinese medicine (TCM) and acupuncture theory, energy moves from one organ system to another at specific times of the day over 24 hours.
 Each organ corresponds to a part of our natural day order, for example having a morning bowel movement and eating a large breakfast in the morning.

 5-7am is the time of the Large Intestine.
 This is daybreak when Yang energy increases in the early morning and we should wake up and have a bowel movement, riding the body of toxins from the day before.

 7-9am is the time of the Stomach.
 During this time it when we should be eating our largest meal of the day, breakfast.
 There is a saying that we should eat breakfast like a king, dinner like a prince and dinner as a pauper, which relates to the quantity of food that we should eat in the day with our largest meal in the morning and smallest in the evening.
 The morning time is an ideal time to eat gluten foods as the stomach has strength to process them.
 If you eat gluten foods later, you are more likely to have bloating.

 9-11am is the time of the Spleen (Pancreas).
 It's when the digestive system is processing the foods eaten for breakfast which are being held in the stomach.
 It then releases energy which drives our working day and life and feeds important body systems such as the cardiovascular, respiratory system, immune system and the nervous system.

 11am- 1pm is the time of the Heart.
 The Heart is the highest ranking Yang organ, and midday is the highest point of Yang.
 It's also when the energy from the Spleen is pumped via the Heart around the body to feed and nourish it.
 This is a good time to eat lunch like a prince so not too much.
 Now is not a good time to eat gluten or salads.